Woman with dark hair wearing a winter scarf walking down the street

 The reality

-Go beyond the numbers and data, and follow five refugees as they start new lives and navigate temporary accommodation, employment, love, family and education in the UK.
+Go beyond the numbers and data with our award-winning documentary, 'My (Refugee) Life'.
+Follow five refugees as they start new lives and navigate temporary accommodation, employment, love, family and education in the UK.

 Discover more